It is the fastest three hours in media, and we are smack dam almost in the middle of it.

 Well, thank you for calling.

-We received a class set from you of the Rush Revere and the Brave Pilgrims, and I delivered that class set to my daughter's class today, and I wanted to thank you for sending those people.
+We received a class set from you of the Rush Revere and the Brave Pilgrims, and I delivered that class set to my daughter's class today, and I wanted to thank you for sending those together.

-Well, I'm glad you you know what we did, folks.
+Well, I'm glad you, you know what we did, folks?

 It was impossible to pick a few.